bwbower/blockplane/README.md

 - Topic Page: Each topic has it's own unique page where users can read comments by other users.
 Comments on this page are sorted with the oldest comments first and appear in pages of five comments at a time.
 - User Profile: User's can view their own information, including topics they've created and comments they've made.
 This page displays your most recently created topics and comments first, which is the opposite of how they appear on the home and single topic pages.
 This was an intentional design decision, which just seemed the most natural way to display the information for this particular page.
 Links will take you to the page where your comment appears.

-Use:
-- To use the application, first navigate to the `assessment_project` directory and check that you are currently using Ruby Version 3.0.2 by running the command `ruby --version`.
-- To ensure that all necessary gems are properly installed, run the command `bundle install`.
-- The main application file is `main.rb`, which will start the server   application when `bundle exec ruby main.rb` is run from the `assessment_project` folder.
-- To populate or reset the database, you can use the `reset` script.
-In a bash environment, this can be run from the `assessment_project` folder with the command `./db/reset`.

 Configuration:
 - Ruby Version 3.0.2
 - PostgreSQL Version 14.5